The-Strategy-Unit/experiencesdashboard/README.md

   i.
 You can safely ignore these columns without any modification:  `'extra_variable_1', 'extra_variable_2', 'extra_variable_3'`

   ii.
 To ignore the following columns `
-   'location_2', 'location_3', 'sex', 'gender', 'age', 'ethnicity', 'sexuality', 'disability', 'religion',`, You need to set your configuration file accordingly.
+   'location_2', 'location_3', 'sex', 'gender', 'age', 'ethnicity', 'sexuality', 'disability', 'religion'`, You need to set your configuration file accordingly.
 A sample configuation is this:

   ```
   my_config: